Sustainable Agriculture in the News

 Screenshot: U.S. Drought Monitor

 From early harvests to closed pumpkin patches to increased risk of combine fires, Ohio’s prolonged drought is impacting all facets of agriculture.
-As of September 19, 2024, 97.92% of the state is experiencing drought conditions, according to U.S. Drought Monitor.
+As of October 18, 2024, 49 Ohio counties have been declared primary disaster counties, based on the U.S. Drought Monitor.
 With conditions unlike any we’ve seen in recent decades, many Ohio counties have been declared primary natural disaster areas.

 There are resources to support farmers through these trying times.
 We will regularly update this post as resources become available.
 If you know of another type of available support that should be included on this list, please email heather@oeffa.org.